 Proper invoicing requires invoice numbers.
 As you get a lot of orders, this is a good way to be able to search for a specific invoice.
 An invoice reference number is a unique invoice identifier that aids in sorting and follow-up.

-If you carry on a long-term business relationship with a client, you’re going to have a lot of past invoices that stack up over time.
+If you carry on a long-term business relationship with a client, you will have a lot of past invoices that stack up over time.
 In order to properly address issues, you need to be able to refer back to specific invoices without any confusion.

 4. Outline the Payment Terms